This example shows how you can use model statistics to determine the effect of a change on model complexity.

 To view model statistics, in the top menu bar of the model window, select Analysis > Simscape > Statistics Viewer.

-The Simscape Statistics window opens, displaying the name of the model and an overview of the models statistics in a collapsed state.
+Click the Refresh button.
+The Simscape Statistics window now displays an overview of the models statistics in a collapsed state.

 Click to expand all nodes.